GabrielAlbernaz-Dev/GabrielAlbernaz-Dev/README.md

 - 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on some company that needs front end dev
+- 👯 I’m Web Designer at Conceito Prime
 - 🤔 I’m looking for improve and learn
 - 📫 How to reach me: gabrielalbernaz22@gmail.com